Chrrrrris/astrochriswang.netlify.app/content/authors/admin/_index.md

 }
 </style>

 My name is Le-Chris Wang (王乐).
-I am an incoming PhD student (Fall 2025) at <a href="https://web.astro.princeton.edu/" class = "link">Astrophysical Science Department of Princeton University</a>.
-I am currently a senior undergraduate student at <a href="https://www.jhu.edu/" class = "link">Johns Hopkins University</a> double majoring in computer science, physics (with emphasis on astrophysics) with minors in mathematics and applied mathematics and statistics.
-My research focus is exoplanets, specifically their formation and atmospheres.
-I am especially interested in how planets like the Earth came into being, and whether there exists similar worlds like ours in the universe.
+I am a first-year PhD student at <a href="https://web.astro.princeton.edu/" class = "link">Astrophysical Science Department of Princeton University</a>.
+My research focus is exoplanets, specifically their formation, demographics, and atmospheres.
 I use both numerical simulations to study the theoretical outcomes of planet formation and a combination of space-based and ground-based observations to characterize exoplanets.

-At Hopkins, I work with <a href="http://www.kevinschlaufman.com/" class = "link">Prof. Kevin Schlaufman </a> and <a href="https://www.jhuapl.edu/about/people/matt-clement" class = "link">Dr. Matthew Clement </a> on theories of planet formation.
-I also work with <a href="https://physics-astronomy.jhu.edu/directory/david-sing/" class = "link">Prof. David Sing</a> and <a href="https://zafarrustamkulov.com/" class = "link">Zafar Rustamkulov </a> on exoplanet atmospheres with JWST and a variety of ground-based observatories.
+During my undergrad at Hopkins, I worked with <a href="http://www.kevinschlaufman.com/" class = "link">Prof. Kevin Schlaufman </a> and <a href="https://www.jhuapl.edu/about/people/matt-clement" class = "link">Dr. Matthew Clement </a> on theories of planet formation.
+I also worked with <a href="https://physics-astronomy.jhu.edu/directory/david-sing/" class = "link">Prof. David Sing</a> and <a href="https://zafarrustamkulov.com/" class = "link">Zafar Rustamkulov </a> on exoplanet atmospheres with JWST and a variety of ground-based observatories.

 {style="text-align: justify;"}